merchise/xotl.ql/docs/source/core.rst

 The query language and the `this`:obj: object
 =============================================

-The basic query language uses generator expressions to express both the SELECT part and FILTER part of a query.

 In a :term:`query expression` (generator expression) the :data:`xotl.ql.core.this` objects stand for the entire universe of objects *unless otherwise restricted by filter expressions*.
 For instance::